How UH is Keeping You Safe

 In addition, all UH patients who are admitted as inpatients are tested for COVID-19.
 This includes patients having surgery, those who are admitted from an emergency department or patients who are transferred from other UH system hospitals, with the type of test depending on whether the patient has COVID-19 symptoms.

-If you tested positive for or suspect you have COVID-19, you can visit one of our fever clinic locations, which offer comprehensive non-emergency medical care for both COVID-related and non-COVID conditions.
+If you tested positive for or suspect you have COVID-19, you can visit one of our fever clinic or urgent care locations, which offer comprehensive non-emergency medical care for both COVID-related and non-COVID conditions.

 All UH providers will wear a mask while caring for you.
 For the safety of all, patients are also required to wear a mask or cloth face covering when they come to the office.
 Please make every effort to comply with this important safety measure.